aloklearning/react-spaceship-finder/README.md

 - It will first install the **depenedencies** of the project and then runs the app in the **development** mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+### Instructions

+- Once you are able to run the project.
+Simply hit

 ## Submission Checklists

 - [x] Filtering based on **Colors**, **Maximum Speed**, **Pulse Laser** and **Date of Manufacture**.